Rhode Island · Statewide Landlord-Tenant Law

 Common Rhode Island Landlord Mistakes

 Most Rhode Island landlord losses are avoidable – they come from missing a statutory deadline or a numbered section of chapter 34-18.
-The recurring errors are over-collecting on the deposit or missing the twenty-day itemization deadline, raising rent without the thirty-day (or senior one-hundred-twenty-day) notice, writing a late fee that reads as a penalty, entering without the two-day notice, ignoring a written repair request, attempting a self-help lockout instead of a District Court eviction, and rejecting a voucher holder.
+The recurring errors are over-collecting on the deposit or missing the twenty-day itemization deadline, raising rent without the sixty-day (or senior one-hundred-twenty-day) notice section 34-18-16.1 has required since 24 June 2024, writing a late fee that reads as a penalty, entering without the two-day notice, ignoring a written repair request, attempting a self-help lockout instead of a District Court eviction, and rejecting a voucher holder.

 The Act is specific – so is the liability.
 Nearly every Rhode Island rental rule maps to a numbered section of General Laws chapter 34-18.
 Landlords who calendar the deadlines and document each step almost never lose; those who improvise pay for it in small claims and the District Court.